 For a while, the lamp beams from the front window, until Mrs. Parker breaks it, and the family brings home a Christmas tree.
 This foils and foreshadows Christmas morning, when Ralph, like his father, receives his own “major award.”

-After all the other disappointing gifts have been opened and discarded into a jumbled pile, Ralph unwraps a final present from his father: a Red Ryder carbine action two-hundred shot range model air rifle.
+After all the other disappointing gifts have been opened and discarded into a jumbled pile, Ralph unwraps a final present from his father: a Red Ryder carbine action two-hundred shot range model air rifle, the best air rifle at that time.
 “I had one when I was his age,” The Old Man explains to Mrs. Parker sheepishly.
 As Ralphie fills it with BBs, his dad looks on, unconsciously mimicking every one of his movements.

 If there’s ever been a well-known children’s story that’s actually, secretly for adults, it’s Peter Pan.
 Kids want to grow up.
 Kids envision adulthood as a glowing light at the end of a tunnel, a bright beacon guiding them through the slog of homework, chores, and pink bunny costumes.
 Adults, they’re convinced, eat junk for every meal, never have to go to school, and can spend money on anything they want.
 For adults, every day is Christmas, and they’ll do anything in their power to keep kids from joining in the fun.